Central Coast (New South Wales): Population

 The Australian Bureau of Statistics publishes population census data and regular population estimates on the Central Coast under a Significant Urban Area.
-As at June 2018 the estimated population of this region was 333,627, with population forecasts projecting it will grow by more than 20 per cent to 415,050 by 2035.
-Estimated resident population, 30 June 2018.Earlier, at the 2001 Census, the population was 304,753 with 146,926 males and 157,827 females.
-The median age was 41.
-The ABS also includes the Central Coast region population wholly within Greater Sydney which results in Greater Sydney's population being larger than that of Greater Melbourne, however the NSW government definition for the Central Coast region it has its own regional population definition.
+In 2021, the estimated population of this region was 343,180, with population forecasts projecting it will grow by more than 20 per cent to 415,050 by 2035.

+The median age was 43, with an Aboriginal and Torres Strait Islander population of 4.9%.
+The main countries of birth were Australia (78.9%), United Kingdom (4.6%), and New Zealand (1.7%).
+ABS currently includes the Central Coast region population wholly within Greater Sydney which results in Greater Sydney's population being larger than that of Greater Melbourne.

 Education

-The Central Coast has a campus of the University of Newcastle located at Ourimbah.
+The Central Coast has two campuses of the University of Newcastle located at Ourimbah and Gosford Hospital.

 There are three campuses of the Hunter Institute of TAFE located at Gosford, Wyong and Ourimbah along with multiple private colleges.

 The Central Coast has a large number of primary and secondary school institutions.